nodemcu/nodemcu-firmware/docs/en/modules/crypto.md

 - `algo` the hash algorithm to use, case insensitive string
 - `filename` the path to the file to hash

-Supported hash algorithms are:

-- MD2 (not available by default, has to be explicitly enabled in `app/include/user_config.h`)
-- MD5
-- SHA1
-- SHA256, SHA384, SHA512 (unless disabled in `app/include/user_config.h`)

 #### Returns
 A binary string containing the message digest.
 To obtain the textual version (ASCII hex characters), please use [`crypto.toHex()`](#cryptotohex ).